alexanderthclark/Stats1101/book/_build/html/_sources/thehistogram.md

 Spikes in the histogram show that people are more likely to report round numbers at the nearest 1,000.
 ```

-Checking the reporteed updated mileage shows no such rounding.
+Checking the reported updated mileage shows no such rounding.

 ```{figure} images/colada98_update_hist.svg